Tornado Alley: Tornadoes in Canada

 Canada records the second most tornadoes in the world after the United States.
 The average number of tornadoes per equal area of land is highest in the southern parts of Alberta, Saskatchewan, Manitoba, and Ontario.

-Each year on average, about 43 tornadoes occur across the Prairies and about 17 occur across Ontario and Quebec.
+Each year on average, about 43 tornadoes occur across the Canadian Prairies.
 The peak of the season is June through August.
-Together, these regions make up the northernmost border of the U.S. Tornado Alley.
-Tornadoes up to F5 in strength have been documented in this region.
+Together, this region makes up the northernmost border of the U.S. Tornado Alley.
+Tornadoes up to EF5 in strength, such as 2007 Elie tornado have been documented in this region.
+In some summer months, Saskatchewan has recorded more tornadoes than the entire USA, such as in July 2012.

-Another third of Canadian tornadoes strike Southern Ontario and Quebec, especially in the region between the Great Lakes and the nation's capital city, Ottawa.
+On average, another 17 tornadoes each year, or about a quarter of Canadian tornadoes strike Southern Ontario and Southern Quebec, especially in the region between the Great Lakes and the nation's capital city, Ottawa.
 Tornadoes do not often hit lake shadow regions, although they are not unknown, and some, such as the 2011 Goderich tornado, have been violent.
 However, most Ontario tornadoes are concentrated in a narrow corridor from Windsor to Ottawa as well as through portions of Central Quebec.
 Tornadoes up to F4 in strength have been documented in this region.

 In more recent years, an emerging trend has suggested that the Ottawa Valley is seeing an increasing number of frequent and violent tornadoes.
 The 2018 National Capital Region Outbreak spawned a high-end EF3+ and high-end EF2 which caused catastrophic damage to areas in both Ottawa and Gatineau.
 2023 saw 5 tornadoes of varying intensities strike the region, including two EF1 tornadoes which touched down in the Barrhaven suburb within minutes of one another.
 This phenomenon, while still in the preliminary stages of study, has led some to name this hotspot "Tornado Valley".

 Southwestern Ontario weather is strongly influenced by its peninsular position between the Great Lakes.
 As a result, increases in temperature in this region are likely to increase the amount of precipitation in storms due to lake evaporation.
 Increased temperature contrasts may also increase the violence and possibly the number of tornadoes.

 Northern Ontario between the Manitoba border and Lake Superior is also prone to severe tornadoes, but tornadoes in this area are believed to be underestimated due to the extremely low population in this region.